The ADHD Tax Explained: What It Is & Why It Happens

 What makes something memorable?
 Interest, connection, and context.
 And other stuff, probably, but let’s start here.

-Interest: we’re more likely to remember something if it’s interesting.
+We’re more likely to remember something if it’s interesting.
 Makes sense, right?
-Now, note that I’m not saying important.
-Our brains can’t always recognise something is important and needs to be held on to.
+Now, note that I’m not saying anything important.
+Our brains can’t always recognise that something is important and needs to be held on to.
 But if we like thinking about it?
 Easy.
 So you’re more likely to remember that orange lilies mean hatred in Victorian flower language than you are that you need more toothpaste, because one of those things is fascinating.

 With memory, what this means is that when we think of one thing, we think of its cousins, too.
 Thing A, Thing A-B, Thing A-C, Thing B-C, and so on.
-So unless we consciously reign it in, one thought will naturally give way to lots of other thoughts, and the moment one of them is more interesting that the others, it becomes stronger, and new thoughts pop up based around that instead.
+So, unless we consciously rein it in, one thought will naturally give way to lots of other thoughts, and the moment one of them is more interesting than the others, it becomes stronger, and new thoughts pop up based around that instead.

-Context: Our brains don’t just connect ideas to each other, they connect them to the context they exist.
+Our brains don’t just connect ideas; they connect them to the context they exist.
 So you’re more likely to remember you need to book a doctor’s appointment while walking past the clinic than anywhere else.
 This has two effects:

 • New contexts inspire new thoughts.
 That “tea -> pantry -> google” example above is what happens when you enter a space that has its own thoughts (or worse, tasks!) and your brain immediately starts latching on to them.